openebs-archive/openebs-docs/docs/cstor.md

 ## Thin provisioning in cStor

 cStor supports thin provisioning of volumes.
 By default, a volume is provisioned with whatever capacity that is mentioned in storage class.
-Capacity of the pool can be expanded on demand by adding more disks to the cStor pool. cStor architecture also supports the resizing of a provisoned volume on the fly, eventhough this feature is not fully functional yet and is part of the roadmap.
+Capacity of the pool can be expanded on demand by adding more disks to the cStor pool. cStor architecture also supports the resizing of a provisioned volume on the fly, even though this feature is not fully functional yet and is part of the roadmap.

 <br>